-As the car slowed almost to a halt to round a curve in the road near the Bulovka Hospital, Gabcik, who along with Kubis had been waiting at a nearby tram stop, stepped out in front of the car and aimed his machine gun straight at Heydrich but it jammed and would not fire.
+As the car slowed significantly to round a curve in the road near the Bulovka Hospital, Gabcik, who along with Kubis had been waiting at a nearby tram stop, stepped out in front of the car and aimed his machine gun straight at Heydrich but it jammed.

-Heydrich was rushed to hospital where the diagnosis was that his wounds were not serious or life-threatening and that he should make a full recovery but on 3 June, as he sat up in bed eating his noon day meal he unexpectedly collapsed and went into a coma.
-By the following morning he was dead, it was said of blood poisoning.
+Heydrich was rushed to hospital where the diagnosis was that his wounds were not serious or life-threatening and that he should make a full recovery.
+In the meantime a massive man-hunt was launched to find the would-be assassins.

-The most notorious incident occurred in the village of Lidice where the S.S rounded up and shot dead its 199 male residents, took away 95 children, many of whom were later sent to Germany for adoption, and sent the 195 women to Concentration Camps.
+The most notorious incident of murder occurred in the village of Lidice where the S.S rounded up and shot dead its 199 male residents, took away 95 children, many of whom were later sent to Germany for adoption, and sent the 195 women to Concentration Camps.
 The village was then raised to the ground.

-Yet for all their brutality the S.S and the Gestapo were unable to track down the assassins but the noose was tightening.
+For all their brutality the S.S and the Gestapo were unable to track down the assassins but the noose was tightening.

 Unknown to them Karel Curda, a member of the Out Distance Resistance Group that had been parachuted into Czechoslovakia to carry out sabotage missions had been arrested and under the threat of torture and for a reward of 1 million Reichsmarks he agreed to tell all he knew and reveal the names of all the contacts and the addresses of the safe houses.

 The following day 18 June the Church of Saint Cyril and Methodius was surrounded by 700 S.S troops.
 Aware of the fate that awaited them should they do so the seven men inside refused to surrender and a furious two hour gun battle ensued.

-Kubis and his comrades fought furiously but were soon overwhelmed the Germans however could not gain entry into the crypt and in their frustration decided to flood it with water using the ventilation shafts.
+Kubis and his comrades fought furiously but were soon overwhelmed.
+The Germans however could not gain entry into the crypt and in their frustration decided to flood it with water using the ventilation shafts.